teamRIM/tutoRIM/README.md

 13. *Regularization parameter:* 0
 14. *Number of iterations:* 16
 15. *Pre-filtering parameter:* 0.008.
 You can click on the "Adjust" button to adjust it.
 16. You can click on "Launch preview" button.
-The first launch is always a little longer because AlgoRIM detects the calculation parallelization possibilities of your computer.
-17. Use the "STOP" button if you don't want to wait until the end of the iterations.
+Use the "STOP" button if you don't want to wait until the end of the iterations.
-18. Click on "Launch" button.
+17. Click on "Launch" button.
-19. This will create a reconstruction folder in your "RAW_DATA" folder, with the reconstructed image in it.
+18. This will create a reconstruction folder in your "RAW_DATA" folder, with the reconstructed image in it.

 ## How to use the interface